YurunChen/OS-Agent-Survey/README.md

 2. OSU-NLP-Group/GUI-Agents-Paper-List: https://github.com/OSU-NLP-Group/GUI-Agents-Paper-List <br>
 3. vyokky/LLM-Brained-GUI-Agents-Survey: https://github.com/vyokky/LLM-Brained-GUI-Agents-Survey <br>

+## Hiring

+### [[OPPO](https://www.oppo.com/)] Personal AI Team Hiring Algorithm Interns / New Graduates / Experienced Candidates

+[OPPO](https://www.oppo.com/) is dedicated to developing the most advanced foundation model technologies and creating personalized user experiences.
+Our mission is focused on developing revolutionary **AI Native Phones** that will shape the future.
+The Personal AI Team is primarily focused on cutting-edge research in (multimodal) LLMs, AI Agents and personalization.
+The team leverages OPPO’s ample platform resources, including data and computing power, to continuously invest in these key areas.
+We are currently hiring algorithm interns, new graduates, and experienced candidates.
+We expect you to be proficient in algorithms or engineering of large foundation models.
+If interested, please contact via email: zhouwangchunshu@oppo.com.

+### [[01.AI](https://www.01.ai/)] Foundation Model Post-training Team Hiring Algorithm Interns / New Graduates / Experienced Candidates

+[01.AI](https://www.01.ai/) is a global leader in technology and applications of large foundation models.
+Its latest flagship model, [Yi-Lightning](https://arxiv.org/abs/2412.01253), **ranked #1 in China** and **#6 globally** in the [LMSys Chatbot Arena](https://lmarena.ai/?leaderboard) updated on October 14, 2024.
+The post-training team is responsible for cutting-edge research and engineering of post-training techniques for foundation models.
+We are currently hiring algorithm interns, new graduates, and experienced candidates.
+We expect you to be proficient in algorithms or engineering of large foundation models.
+If interested, please contact via email: huxueyu.zju@gmail.com.

 ## Contact
 The repo is still being updated rapidly🚀.
 Please let us know if you notice any mistakes or would like any work related to OS Agents to be included in our list by e-mail: huxueyu.zju@gmail.com.